yashlamba/snake/README.md

 # snake

-Simple Snake Game made in Flutter
+Simple Snake game in Flutter, made for testing out a few things:)

+You can still play and enjoy: yashlamba.github.io/snake